 - Trim pieces of Sarcococca after they have set buds and put in a vase inside to force to bloom.
 The sweet fragrance will cheer you up on a dark, rainy day.

-- Trim from Forsythia or early blooming cherries in late winter to force indoors.
+- Trim from Forsythia or early blooming plum or cherry trees in late winter to force indoors.

 - Add wind chimes to the garden.